BayviewComputerClub/smoothie-web/.github/ISSUE_TEMPLATE/Add thinggy (Internal Use Only).md

 ---
-name: Add thinggy INTERNAL USE ONLY
+name: Add thinggy (Internal Use Only)
 about: Thinggy needs to be added.
 If you're not a smoothie-dev use the feature request template instead.
 title: "[Add]"
 labels: add thinggy